adam-p/yesterday-i-learned/random.md

 1. Aside from the color issue, dogs’ sight is pretty bad.
 Using a custom eye test for dogs, researchers have found that dogs basically have 20/75 vision compared to a person’s 20/20 vision.
 1. Diesel fuel systems cannot contain air.
 If a diesel car runs empty, the system needs to be "bled" of air before refuelling.
 1. Pinned-back ears mean the animal is annoyed/ready to attack.
 This is apparently universal.
+1. Skyscanner reports that the lowest price for any transatlantic airline ticket dramatically increases if departing less than one week after; no deals otherwise.

 [ansible]: https://galaxy.ansible.com/intro
 [autos]: https://ca.autos.yahoo.com/news/the-car-colours-bird-droppings-love-most-143754680.html